StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_order_reviews.md

 ```

-### 2) Analyze & fix review_id with a different lenght,with special characters or NULL
+### 2) Analyze & delete review_id with a different lenght,with special characters or NULL
 ```sql
 SELECT review_id
 FROM silver.crm_order_reviews